HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/admin/t_admin_common_editing_events_config.md

             2. In the Additional properties section expand **Ports**, and then look for the SOAP\_CONNECTOR\_ADDRESS port entry to find the port number.
         For example:

-        -   AIX or Linux: ./wsadmin.sh -lang jython -username primaryAdmin -password p@assword -port 8879
+        -   Linux: ./wsadmin.sh -lang jython -username primaryAdmin -password p@assword -port 8879
         -   Microsoft Windows: wsadmin -lang jython -username primaryAdmin -password p@assword -port 8879
 2. Use the following command to access HCL Connections configuration files: